Updated: Mar 15

-At Painters we will be leaving perennials outside that have been thoroughly 'hardened off' (acclimated to the cold); our creeping phlox and heuchera for example have been grown outside all winter.
+At Painters we will be leaving perennials outside that have been thoroughly 'hardened off' (acclimated to the cold); our creeping phlox for example have been grown outside all winter.
 Ideally we'd protect every plant from potential frost burn, but we only have so much covered space (and time!).
-We are however going to move our budding/blooming berry bushes, fruit trees and spring blooming trees into our cold frame for a little extra protection.
-We will also bring most of our bedding annuals and cold season veggies inside, but put frost cloth over our pansies, violas and hellebores with blooms as they've been outside for a while.
+We do what we can to protect budding/blooming berry bushes, fruit trees and spring blooming trees if we have space in a cold frame.
+Frost cloth is typically enough to protect blooms on our acclimated pansies, violas and other cold-tolerant annuals if they've been outside for a while.
 Our cool-season veggies are housed on covered outdoor tables that have plastic we can pull down to make them small cold frames for cold nights.

 YOUNG FRUITING TREES AND SHRUBS

-For those of you with a lot of fruiting shrubs and trees, especially if you're just starting your edible landscape and they're young/small enough to easily cover, there are some great frost blankets worth investing in for each early spring and potential late frosts.
+For those of you with a lot of fruiting shrubs and trees, especially if you're just starting your edible landscape and they're young/small enough to easily cover, it's definitely worth investing in some good quality frost blankets.
 This landscaping site has some great information on trees in general, and a helpful blog about covering fruit trees!
-If you don't have time/the funds to acquire specialized frost cloths that allow for ideal moisture exchange, try layering sheets or regular frost cloth to give extra protection to fruits and other items you're especially worried about, and just remember to open up to cloth during the day to allow some air exchange if keeping covered for multiple nights!
+If you don't have time/the funds to acquire specialized frost cloths that allow for ideal moisture exchange, try layering sheets or regular frost cloth to give extra protection to fruits and other items you're especially worried about, and just remember to open up the cloth during the day to allow some air exchange if keeping covered for multiple nights!

-Anything that you’ve bought from us since we opened may get some frost damage even if they are cold-hardy plants like violas and pansies.
+Anything that you’ve bought from us since we opened may get some light frost damage, even if they are cold-hardy plants like violas and pansies.
 Snapdragons, dianthus, columbine and lupines are some of the ones we are protecting and we recommend that you do so too if you can.
 The cold shouldn't kill these plants, (though how long you've had them outside and if they are in the ground vs in a pot may be a determining factor), so if you can't get them all covered don't panic.
 You may want to make some big bouquets with the blooms you are likely to lose - daffodils are quite cheery and you may not have any more blooming after this cold.
-If you purchased any of our beautiful lupines and aren't able to cover them all (even then they may get damaged depending on temps), these also make lovely cut flowers.
-NOTE: A lot of spring bloomers are toxic to pets and humans if ingested - lupines and daffodils are both quite toxic so bouquets should be kept out of reach of pets (especially cats) and toddlers, and also note that daffodils need a vase to themselves as their sap is actually toxic to other plants!
+If you purchased any of our beautiful lupines and aren't able to cover them all, these also make lovely cut flowers.
+NOTE: A lot of spring bloomers are toxic to pets and humans if ingested - lupines and daffodils are both quite toxic, so bouquets should be kept out of reach of pets (especially cats) and toddlers, and also note that daffodils need a vase to themselves as their sap is actually toxic to other plants!